Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Higher dimensional sequences and counting of things exist all over in nature and in the world around us.
+Higher dimensional sequences and counting of things exist in nature and the world around us.

 <br /><br />